CarolineKeddie/Fraud_demo3/README.md

-# 🕵️‍♂️ Advai: Synthetic Identity Fraud Demo
+# 🕵️‍♂️ Synthetic Identity Fraud Demo

 This interactive Streamlit app demonstrates how adversarial AI — specifically Generative Adversarial Networks (GANs) — can be used to simulate synthetic identity fraud and evaluate the resilience of fraud detection models.